$238M in student loans being discharged for 28K borrowers due to school ‘misconduct’ - NewsBreak

 Because of Marinello’s misconduct, former students have struggled to pass state licensing tests.
 Class-action lawsuits have already been filed against Marinello in Nevada and California, accusing the school of using salons as profit centers and students as unpaid laborers.

 The group discharge of loans will include those that haven’t yet applied for a borrower defense discharge, according to the Department of Education.
-This is the first group discharged for defrauded borrowers under the Biden administration and the first since 2017.Check out the Most Read stories on WDTN.com
+This is the first group discharged for defrauded borrowers under the Biden administration and the first since 2017.Who pays for student loan forgiveness?

 Students who attended Marinello between 2009 and 2016 will be notified of their approvals for discharge soon, the Education Department said Thursday.
 Borrowers won’t need to take any additional actions to receive their discharges.